ReneTC/laser_video/README.md

 # The physics of a laser
-The laser is one of the most important tools advances in science.
-I mean, it's one of the most important tools to tease cats.
+The laser is one of the most important tools for ~~current advances in science~~  teasing cats.

 <img src="https://media1.tenor.com/images/2f0877e3615e63d0bf78a00cdf8d2273/tenor.gif?itemid=3454835"/>

-In this video, I'll show you the physics of lasers, and simulate a working laser as well.
+In this article, I'll show some properties of the the atom and how the atom interacts with light.
+I'll then use that knowledge to simulate a working laser.

-Consider helping me create more free physics material, by supporting with whatever you want on Patreon.

 ### Light and atom interaction
 The whole processes of lasing relies on a special mechanic between the atom and the light.
 So let's examine an atom.
 For simplicity lets look at an atom with only one electron.
 And two states shown by the two electron orbitals.
-The atom as a nucleus as well.
+Off course with a nucleus in the center.

 <img src="./00_atom_reveal/atom/atom.gif"/>

-Off course the picture of this atom is completely wrong, but it gets the physics right, because the distance here represent energy levels.
+The picture of the atom is completely wrong, but it gets the physics right, because the distance here represent energy levels.
 The picture also get the physics right because the orbits or the circles represents states for the electron.

-The electron can ONLY exists where there is a state.
+As you know electrons can ONLY exists where there is a state.
 To switch state the electron will do a quantum jump: that is, teleport to another state.
 But to teleport requires some energy.
 One way to get that is if the electron absorbs a photon.
 That's called **Stimulated Absorption**.
 Once the electron is then in a excited state, it will fall down after some random time depending on the half life of that state.
 The processes is called **Spontaneous Emission**, and it releases a photon in a random direction in this processes.
 <img src="./01_atom_interaction/interaction/interaction.gif"/>

-Any photon that interacts with the electron wont excite it.
-To excite the electron, to photon have to have the exact same energy as the energy difference between the two states.
+Any photon that interacts with the electron wont necessarily excite it.
+To excite the electron, the photon have to have the exact same energy as the energy difference between the two states.
 One example could be a excitation energy of 2.00 electron volts.
 The energy of a photon is perceived as color in our eyes - and 2.00 eV corresponds to red.

 <img src="./02_correct_color/correct_color/correct_color.gif"/>

-here is an example: a photon of incorrect energy 5.00 eV a violet color, flies into the electron.
+here is an example: a photon of incorrect energy 5.00 eV an UV violet photon, flies into the electron.
 Nothing happens.
-A photon with 2 eV then flies into the electron and excites the electron.
+A photon with 2.00 eV then flies into the electron and excites the electron.
 After some random time, the electron deexcites and sends out a 2 eV photon in a random direction.

 <img src="./03_correct_color_interact/correct_color_int/correct_color_int.gif"/>

-Did you have have these self glowing stars as a kid?
-How did it work?
+*Side note - did you have have these self glowing stars as a kid?
+How did it work?* We can use our new knowledge to explain that.

 <img src="stars.jpg"/>

 The atoms in the plastic have been shined upon by white light before dark - off course white light have all visible colors.
 Some green light then got absorbed by the atom via stimulated emission.
 The excited state for this specific atom have a very long life-time - we call this a meta-stable state, because it is forbidden by the selection rules - the actual reason has to do with quantum mechanics.
-Therefore the electron undergoes spontaneous emission hours later at night!
+After some long time the electron undergoes spontaneous emission hours later at night!
 This processes is called phosphorescence.

 <img src="./03_correct_color_interact/correct_color_int_long_half_life/correct_color_int_long_half_life.gif"/>